alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to request end user advice from the Export Control Organisation (ECO).

-You must apply for a licence if ECO tells you to.
+You must apply for a licence if ECO tells you to - you can [use the SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to ask them for end user advice.

 ## Apply for an export licence

-Depending on the type of goods and the destination, you may be able to apply to use an Open General Export Licence (OGEL).
-It’s usually much quicker to use an OGEL.

-[Use the OGEL checker](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/) to see if you can use an OGEL.

-If you can’t use an OGEL, you’ll need to apply for one of the other types of export licence.

 $CTA
-Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for all types of export licences.
+Use the [SPIRE service](link to Spire guidance) to apply for all types of export licences.
 $CTA

 There's no charge for a licence.